core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 |  TBD3  | Group-ETag        | {{&SELF}} |
 {: #tab-iana-coap-option-numbers title="Registrations in the CoAP Option Numbers Registry" align="center"}

+Note to RFC Editor: Please replace "TBD1", "TBD2", and "TBD3" in {{tab-iana-coap-option-numbers}} with the assigned option numbers.
+Then please delete this paragraph and the following text within the present {{iana-coap-options}}.

+For all the three requested options, it is preferred to assign a value in the range 0-255.

 ## Hypertext Transfer Protocol (HTTP) Field Name Registry {#iana-message-headers}

 IANA is asked to enter the following HTTP header fields to the "Hypertext Transfer Protocol (HTTP) Field Name" registry.